£1,750 plus VAT*

 We really hope that you will not have any cause to raise a complaint but if you do then please, in the first instance, write to Robert Watson at our office address: Watson Wood Partnership, The Courtyard, 286 Upper Richmond Road, London, SW15 6TH (or by e-mail to firstname.lastname@example.org).
 If you do not receive a satisfactory response please contact The Faculty of Party Wall Surveyors, PO Box 86, Rye TN31 9BN

-If information or drawings provided are inadequate or if design information changes frequently during the Party Wall process or if we are compelled to make additional site inspections we reserve the right to charge an additional fee to cover time expended.
+If design information changes during the Party Wall process or if we are required to study new or revised drawings after serving notice to verify if there are relevant changes or if we are requested or compelled to make additional site inspections we reserve the right to charge an additional fee to cover time expended.
 If this situation arises we will warn you in advance.